The Downs, Bristol: Events

 In 1982 6,000 people assembled on the Downs in response to a local newspaper advertisement placed by the makers of the new breakfast television show TV-am.
 The 6,000 people were used to make the words 'Good', 'Morning' and 'Britain', used for the opening titles of the show.
 It took 2 hours to get them into place and another 2 hours to shoot.

-Since 2016 it has been the site of The Downs Festival, an annual music festival with both local and nationally known bands attending.

 In popular culture

 The Downs played a significant role in Jack Thorne's 2018 Channel 4 mini-series Kiri.